Last Updated on

 - 1/2 teaspoon sesame oil

 - 1/4 teaspoon red pepper flakes

 - 1 celery stalk, chopped

 - Put the chicken cubes in the freezer for about 10 minutes until they start to harden.
-(This will make it easier to process it).
+(This will make it easier to process them).

-- Meanwhile whisk vinegar, soy sauce, oil and cornstarch together in a bowl.
+- Meanwhile whisk vinegar, soy sauce, oil and corn starch together in a bowl large enough to hold the processed chicken.
 Set aside.

 - Grind the chicken in the food processor, then mix it into the marinade and put in the fridge for 10 minutes.

-- Heat a bit of vegetable oil in a pan on high heat.
+- Heat a bit of vegetable oil in a non-stick pan on high heat.

-- Fry the chicken in the oil until cooked through.
+- Drain the chicken out of the marinade and fry it in the oil until it is cooked through.
 Transfer to a bowl and set aside.